MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-macos.md

     - **Automatically Install MacOS Updates**: True
     - **Automatic Check Enabled**: True

 This policy locks these settings so users can't change them.
-On the device, the software update settings greyed out:
+On the device, the software update settings are greyed out:

 :::image type="content" source="./media/software-updates-guide-macos/update-settings-with-settings-catalog-policy-macos.png" alt-text="The software update settings are greyed out after the Intune settings catalog update policy applies to a macOS Apple device.":::